taretmch/capacitor-auth0/README.md

 ### For Web

 capacitor-auth0 has no implementation for web.
-You can use [auth0-js](
+You can use [auth0-spa-js](https://github.com/auth0/auth0-spa-js) instead.

 ## API